unpoller/unpoller/integrations/promunifi/CONTRIBUTING.md

 any alternatives you're aware of.
 If you're not sure, just open an issue and we can hash it out.
 I'm reasonable.

-## Unifi Library
+## UniFi Library

-If you're trying to fix something in the unifi data collection (ie. you got an unmarshal error, or you want to add something I didn't include) then you should look at the [unifi library](https://github.com/golift/unifi).
+If you're trying to fix something in the UniFi data collection (ie. you got an unmarshal error, or you want to add something I didn't include) then you should look at the [UniFi library](https://github.com/golift/unifi).
 All the data collection and export code lives there.
 Contributions and Issues are welcome on that code base as well.